parkjiye/parkjiye/README.md

 ### Hi there 👋

 My name is Jiye Park and I am 23 years old.
-I live in Suwon.
+I live in Suwon, South Korea.

 These days, I’m looking for a job as a computer engineer.
 I’d like to work in this field because I studied computer science in university, and I’m pretty good at it such as web programming and application development.